TienDatNguyen104473172/Full-stack-and-model-integration/report + readme/README_SMS_Model.md

 - **Cell 6 – Precision–Recall Curves (Validation)**
   Plots PR curves and Average Precision (AP) for validation; used to see the trade‑off when changing the decision threshold.
+  note: in cell 6 u need to run cell 4 first if u run successfully run cell 4 but cell 6 doesn't work try run cell 4 again so cell 6 will work back.

 - **Cell 7 – Threshold Tuning (Validation)**
   Picks a probability threshold to achieve a **target Recall (e.g., ≥ 0.90)**.
 Prints metrics and plots the confusion matrix at that threshold.